Not all base layers will fit all conditions.

 Women’s Helly Hansen Lifa Stripe 3/4 length baselayer pants

-I hope you’ll find this information useful, when you’re shopping for your next base layer.
+I hope you’ll find this helpful information when shopping for your next base layer.

-What is your favorite brand of base layers and why?
-If you got a good tip for an excellent base layer, please share in the comments.
+What is your favorite brand of base layers, and why?
+If you have a good tip for an excellent base layer, please share in the comments.